552020/nibbler/lab/sfml/docs/issue/Environment_specific_crash.md

 env -i PATH=/usr/bin:/bin:/usr/sbin:/sbin HOME="$HOME" TERM="$TERM" ./sfml-app
 ```

-**This works because it launches from a new non-interactive shell context, which is the only stable combination that avoids the crash.**
+**This works because it launches from a new non-interactive shell context, which triggers macOS to use the Metal-based OpenGL fallback path instead of the classic path that requires the broken framework binary.**

 ## Next Steps (Optional - for further investigation)